jackyzha0/jackyzha0.github.io/content/posts/agentic-computing.md

 ![[thoughts/images/cloud-variable.png|300]]
 *Making a shared variable is as easy as clicking a checkbox*

-This was the last era of the internet where it felt personal, multiplayer, distributed, and evolvable.
+This was the last era of the internet, to me, felt personal, multiplayer, distributed, and evolvable.
 It was easy to build stuff on your own and remix other work.
 It felt like a clearing in the woods, a safe gathering space for those who knew about it.

 ---